-- Answer the question “what is the GDPR,” and understand what it requires from your organisation by attending a GDPR workshop or sending us all your questions.
+- Answer the question “what is the GDPR,” and understand what it requires from your organisation by attending a GDPR workshop or asking us to answer your questions.

-- Ensure that you are well-placed to deliver on all the duties of the Data Protection Officer job with our help.
+- Be well-placed to deliver on all the duties of the Data Protection Officer job by asking us to advise you.

 - Subscribe to the Michalsons newsletter to receive future updates.